When people hear the phrase small business, they might picture an underdog.

 15. Auto Repair

 Car trouble?
-Whether you need a tire replaced or some headlights changed, an auto repair service is your best bet.
+Whether you need a tire replaced or some headlights changed, business auto insurance is your best bet.

 If you are experienced in handling a variety of car-related emergencies, offering auto repair services should be at the top of your list.
 There are certain situations where people have no choice but to call someone when they have car trouble, and if you market yourself correctly, your phone will be ringing off the hook.